yaahc/rustconf/rust-for-non-systems-programmers.md

 - Documentation: [rustdoc] (API docs) and [mdBook] (long-form guides)
 - Language servers: [rls](official) and [rust-analyzer](community)
 - Package manager, build system: [Cargo]

+Notes: Before we get started, I want to point out a few of the tools that making writing Rust easy and fun.

+- rustdoc compiles `///` doc comments written in Markdown to webpages --- complete with search, links, and more.
+- mdBook is used for writing longer-form narrative-style documentation; the Rust Book and more are written with mdBook and serve as companions to the rustdoc documentation.
+- Two very good language servers provide autocompletion, definition-jumping, quick fixes, and more.
+- Cargo is a package manager and build system, integrating with the crates.io package repository.

+*Next slide: A bit more on documentation.*

 [rustdoc]: https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html
 [mdbook]: https://rust-lang.github.io/mdBook/